 Like the calf smash, but for your triceps.
 This helps improve your front rack position.

 With the barbell on the rig in front of you, raise your arm over the bar with your hand facing palm up on your shoulder.
 Place your tricep on the bar, digging into the tissue and applying pressure where it’s especially tight and sore.
 Roll your arm side to side to loosen up your muscle.

 Continue doing this up and down your tricep.
 Spend extra time on the knots.
 Repeat on the other side.

 We’ve got all the mobility tools you’ll need to recover during the Open.
-Shop with The WOD Life today.
+Shop with us today.